BobG1983/rantz_spatial2d/README.md

 ### Compasses

 In addition to the above, and not included in the SpatialBundle2D are `Compass`, `CompassRose`, and `CompassHalfwinds`.
 It is very common in 2D games to need to know the compass direction a given entity is facing in order to choose which sprite to draw.
-These enums can be included as a component on anything with a Rotation2D, and as part of transform propogation, there values will be updated to match the objects rotation.
+These enums can be included as a component on anything with a Rotation2D, and as part of transform propagation, there values will be updated to match the objects rotation.

 ## Feature Flags